vykuang/mh-flight-logs/README.md

     - will need additional API keys for each airline to have enough quota
         - each airline requires < 10 calls per day
         - 1000 calls / 30 days / 10 calls per airline ~= 3 airlines
+1. Change entrypoint from `./main.py` to `python main.py` to avoid permission error on rpi
+1. look for local files before fetching all offsets? this is beginning to stretch into the realm of an orchestrator
+1. improve logging - at least log what date we're looking for
+1. test if multiple retry is working